 Other speakers at the news conference offered their own explanations of the importance of the Color Outside the Lines initiative.
 They included William Spence, Chairman and CEO of PPL and chairman of the Lehigh Valley Partnership, Vivian Robledo, Director of Student Services and Minority Affairs in the Bethlehem Area School District, Marci Lesko, Executive Vice President of the United Way of the Greater Lehigh Valley and Easton Mayor Sal Panto.

 The intent, according to the group, is to complete the plan by June.
 It will go back to each of the participating organizations for a new endorsement.
 Then, the group will enter a new phase of implementing the plan.

-The following organizations have endorsed the project and will participate in its development: Lehigh Valley Economic Development Corporation• Lehigh Valley Partnership• Greater Lehigh Valley Consortium for Excellence and Equity (school superintendents)• Greater Lehigh Valley Chamber of Commerce• Lehigh Valley Arts Council• United Way of the Greater Lehigh Valley• Workforce Board Lehigh Valley• My Brother’s Keeper Lehigh Valley• Community Action Committee of the Lehigh Valley
+The following organizations have endorsed the project and will participate in its development: Lehigh Valley Economic Development Corporation• Lehigh Valley Partnership• Greater Lehigh Valley Consortium for Excellence and Equity (school superintendents)• Greater Lehigh Valley Chamber of Commerce• Lehigh Valley Arts Council• United Way of the Greater Lehigh Valley• Workforce Board Lehigh Valley• My Brother’s Keeper Lehigh Valley• Community Action Lehigh Valley